 1) Eat ramen/udon with the locals, preferably from a vending machine

 Toyko is a pretty expensive city, but you can find some cheap eats in the city by going to small ramen or udon shops!
 A must do experience in my mind is to visit one of these where you’ll often be next to locals just getting off work.
 We went to Ramen Manrai near Shinjuku and you make your order on a vending machine!
 Since we didn’t read Japanese, we had to piece together photos with the characters.
-I found it to be a yummy cultural thing to do.
-A famous ramen chain to visit is Afuri.

 2) Visit a temple and learn about the history